subtopic 2.3: Biogeochemical cycles

 - Harm to Molluscs:

-- As a result, molluscs experience thinner, weaker shells, making them more vulnerable to predators and environmental stresses.
+- Thinner shells make molluscs more vulnerable to predation and environmental stresses.

 - Harm to Corals: